Olabisi-Balogun/Disaster_Response_Pipeline/README.md

 ### Outcome
 A message is entered in the web application and the message is classified to match the needs of individuals that entered the message.

+### Acknowledgement
+Parts of code were referenced from Udacity